tam-leminh/al-folio/_pages/archives.md

 # Old news

+- **Dec 5, 2024.** Invited talk at the Statistics seminar of Université d'Évry Val d'Essonne.
+- **Aug 12--16, 2024.** Contributed talk at Bernoulli-IMS World Congress in Bochum, Germany.
+- **Jun 29--Jul 06, 2024.** Poster presentations at BAYSM and ISBA World Meeting in Venice, Italy.
+- **Jun 12--28, 2024.** Poster presentation at the 2nd Bayes-Duality Workshop in Tokyo, Japan.
 - **Feb 8, 2024.** Invited talk at the DATA seminar of Université Grenoble-Alpes.
 - **Feb 6, 2024.** Invited talk at the Statistics and optimization seminar of Université Toulouse III.
 - **Jan 15, 2024.** New preprint on arXiv: [Characterization of the asymptotic behavior of U-statistics on row-column exchangeable matrices](https://arxiv.org/abs/2401.07876).